 UV Meters in the Community

-- St Hilda’s Anglican Girls School, Mosman Park
+- St Hilda’s Anglican Girls School, Mosman Park, WA

-- Presbyterian Ladies College Senior School, Peppermint Grove
+- Presbyterian Ladies College Senior School, Peppermint Grove, WA

-- Presbyterian Ladies College Junior School, Peppermint Grove
+- Presbyterian Ladies College Junior School, Peppermint Grove, WA

 - Christmas Island District High School, Christmas Island